 - Machine Hours

-More sophisticated control systems have features that go beyond the display box and can help protect the air compressor and extend its life.
-Examples include:
+More sophisticated control systems have additional features that can help protect the air compressor and extend its life, including:

 - Error Messages

 There are a lot of things to consider when buying hydraulic air compressors, but you’ll be well equipped to make a smart purchase if you:

 - Confirm you need a hydraulic air compressor

 - Understand the implications of size and weight

 - Know the advantages of rotary screw air compressors